HxppyBxrdxe/Momotalk_Theme_Ailucord/README.md

 _(28/11/2024)_
 It's released, that's all.

+_(05/03/2025)_
+A user has expressed concern with the theme not rendering properly on their phone.
+It's either an issue with Android 14 <sub>_(Has been noted before)_</sub>, or specifically the Redmi Note 13.
+I have no way of testing this, so I hope that it's just a once off issue.
+Sorry to anyone who has issues with it.

 ## Before your download!
 ### _(Only available on Ailucord...
 For now)_
 Make sure you have the Themer Plug in installed